DSAI-Society-IIIT-Dharwad/229/README.md

 ### Chat Response Format

 ```
-I'll use the reddit_sentiment_tool to analyze the sentiment on r/apple about the iPhone 16.
+I'll use the sentiment_tool to analyze the sentiment on r/apple about the iPhone 16.

 **Sentiment Analysis:**